influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 user seeks to use the Kapacitor API directly or to use the command line client, credentials need to be supplied.

-For example when using the Kapacitor client.
+For example, when using the Kapacitor client.

-**Example 1 &ndash; Using Credentials with Kapacitor CLI Client**
+**Example 1: Using Credentials with Kapacitor CLI Client**
 ```
 kapacitor -url https://admin:changeit@cluster_node_1:9092 list tasks
 ID                                                 Type      Status    Executing Databases and Retention Policies